imprasanna/imprasanna/README.md

 - 👋 Hi, I’m Prasanna Acharya
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on ...(first let me have some programming knowledge and work on projects..haha)
+- 💞️ I’m looking to collaborate on HTML, CSS and JavaScript
 - 📫 You can connect with me or reach to me on: [facebook](https://www.facebook.com/prasanna.acharya.775/) [gmail](mailto:prasannaacharya2073@gmail.com)

 <!---